 Home Medical Equipment

 There are other tools besides mobility scooters and power wheelchairs that can make home living far easier when dealing with mobility loss.
-Patient lifts, stair lifts, lift chairs, and home care beds can make it possible to be more independent at home.
+Patient lifts, stair lifts, and lift chairs can make it possible to be more independent at home.
 A wheelchair lift or patient lift is helpful in assisting a mobility device and/or patient up a step or obstacle.
 Lift chairs have the look and comfort of a recliner but offer a wide variety of styles, sizes, and features to assist those with limited mobility.
 Lift chairs are a great option for those who require assistance transitioning from the sitting to standing position.
-A home care bed can assist a patient who faces injury, recovery, or mobility loss with reaching different positions that a normal bed cannot.
-Home care or hospital beds raise and lower the headrest, footrest, or both.

 Make Their Home Safe and Accessible

 There are a few simple ways to make home a safer and more accessible place for those dealing with mobility loss.
 Make sure all rugs and bathmats are slip proof.
 Remove whatever clutter or piles that may become an obstacle.
 Make sure frequently used pathways are open and clutter free, even if that means rearranging furniture.

 Physical and Emotional Support

 If possible, be there to support your loved one often to help them navigate the new terrain of mobility loss.
 If you are able to be there as a caretaker that is wonderful, but for some not realistic.
 It can also be embarrassing for your loved one or the “patient” to have a family member or friend helping with personal things like showering and using the bathroom.
 In that case, a professional caretaker may be a better option.
 Help your loved one find someone who can assist them with their daily tasks.